 I’ve worked a graveyard shift or two in my day, and I know just how much of a drain it can really be.
-You’re not just exhausted that night, if you don’t handle it right it can throw off your schedule even when you’re off the clock so you don’t have the energy to spend time with friends and family.
-Implementing a security dispatch software into your business framework is a start but here are 10 security guard tips to stay alert during the graveyard shift and not let it dominate your life.
+You’re not just exhausted that night.
+If you don’t handle it right, it can throw off your schedule even when you’re off the clock so you don’t have the energy to spend time with friends and family.
+Implementing a security dispatch software into your business framework is a start, but here are 10 tips to stay alert & awake during the graveyard shift and not let it dominate your life.

 - Eat Right And Exercise: No matter what you do, the graveyard shift is going to put some stress on your body.
 It’s nearly impossible to overhaul your schedule like that without losing some sleep and having your body protest the change.
 You don’t want to magnify this stress by also treating your body poorly.
 Healthy eating and exercise goes a long way.

 “Eating and being in shape, your body can really take the less hours of sleep,” I told Johnny on today’s episode.

 - Get On The Schedule Ahead Of Time: Don’t let your first nightshift also be the first night you spend up.
 That’s a recipe for disaster.
 Try to stay up as late as possible a couple nights before, then sleep through most of the day so you wake up for your graveyard shift feeling refreshed and ready to go.

 - Hydrate And Snack: Bring a nice big water bottle and drink water throughout your shift.
 It’s hard enough to function well without a lot of sleep, so don’t compound the issue by also being dehydrated.
 Small, healthy snacks throughout the night can also keep you feeling alert.